atakee72/atakee72/README.md

 - 🤝 I’m looking for help with **interesting open source, social as well as commercial projects**

-- 👨‍💻 All of my projects are available at [https://developer-portefeuille-of-ercan-atak.vercel.app](https://external.ink?to=/developer-portefeuille-of-ercan-atak.vercel.app) (restructuring on progress)
+- 👨‍💻 All of my projects are available at ([the deployed version of my UI work](https://developer-portefeuille-of-ercan-atak.vercel.app/) ) (restructuring on progress)

 - 📝 I write articles on my own blog, draw & paint and take photographs.
 See some of my works here: [@Instagram](https://external.ink?to=/www.instagram.com/a_t_a_k_e_e)